jech/galene/galene.md

 to participate in the chat only, and `observe`, which doesn't allow any active participation.

-A user is modified using `galenectl update-user`, and suppressed using `galenectl delete-user`.
+A user is modified using `galenectl update-user`, and deleted using `galenectl delete-user`.

 In order to be useful, a user entry needs to be assigned a password.
 This